TylerTemp/SaintsField/README.md

 2. (UI Toolkit) Expandable use `InspectorElement` so it can use a custom editor if you have one
 3. (UI Toolkit) Change all `Toggle` drawer to use `RadioButton` component
 4. (UI Toolkit) Fix `CurveRange` won't allow to set `m_CurveColor` by script
+5. No longer disable IMGUI functions when UI Toolkit is active, to allow Unity (or your custom inspector) to use UI Toolkit or IMGUI when you have both available,

 UI Toolkit supports are experimental, you can disable it by adding a custom marco `SAINTSFIELD_UI_TOOLKIT_DISABLE`